 Houston, Texas, January 26, 2015 -- Porter Hedges announced today that six lawyers have been elected as partners effective January 1, 2015.
-The new partners are Mandy Diaz (Tax), Anders Gibson (Energy Finance), H. McCaleb “Mac” Marshall (Energy), Kate Wade (Litigation), and Amy Wolfshohl (Construction).
+The new partners are Mandy Diaz (Tax), Anders Gibson (Energy Finance), Kate Wade (Litigation), and Amy Wolfshohl (Construction).

 “This new class of partners once again demonstrates how Porter Hedges rewards hard-working associates and provides them opportunities to invest in their careers over the long-term,” said Managing Partner Rob Reedy.
-“The breadth of practices represented in this group also reflects the strengths of our firm and its ability to address client needs across a wide range of business issues.
-We are proud to have Mandy, Derek, Anders, Mac, Kate and Amy join the partnership.”
+“The breadth of practices represented in this group also reflects the strengths of our firm and its ability to address client needs across a wide range of business issues.”

 Mandy L. Diaz (Tax)